KAMRANKHANALWI/Uber-Backend/README.md

 1. **Strategy Design Pattern:**
    - Used to dynamically select the best ride-matching algorithm based on factors like driver availability, distance, and rider preferences.
+   - Also used for payment processing to support multiple payment methods.

 2. **Singleton Pattern:**
    - Ensures a single instance of services like ride-matching and payment processing.

+3. **Factory Pattern:**
+   - Used to instantiate JWT services and location utilities dynamically.

 ---